Radware/Alteon-Upgrade-Tool/README.md

 Large scale upgrade tool for Alteon VA instances.

-## Installation

-Download the release version of this project and upload to vDirect.

 ## Important Information
     -   The image upload is done via SCP and may take some time, it is recommended to use the dedicated function 'Upload Image Alteon' to upload the images beforehand.